ropensci/emld/README.md

 Writing EML
 -----------

+This section is even more experimental currently, and may not be a good direction for development.
+Nevertheless, it can illustrate some of the convenience (and risk) of a simple S3 class.

 The `EML` package is arguably better suited to this task, where a collection of higher level `set_` functions can facilitate construction of EML.
+Still, working on the simple `list`-based classes can be convenient, particularly for developers.
+(For end-users, the simplicity of the `list` type also means that it is easy to define things that will create invalid EML, e.g. by mispelling a slot or providing a text value to a node-valued element).
 Nevertheless, one of of the main reasons the `EML` package is helpful in construction is simply the ability to a list of the possible slot names for any given object using the low-level approach of creating an object with the `new()` constructor and examining the slots (e.g. with tab completion).

 Here we build on that basic insight by providing an elementary helper function, `template()`, which merely returns a list of the possible child elements (aka slots or properties) of the object.
 We can create EML from scratch using lists with help from the `template` function.